Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 Occupational exposure to HIV is a particular risk to those participating in medical-related activities.
 Thousands of such people work in areas of sub-Saharan Africa, where the HIV prevalence may be higher than 15%–20%.
 A needlestick in this setting should prompt immediate wound care and the possible use of antiretroviral medications (see the Occupational Exposure to HIV section later in this chapter).

 Malaria self-treatment is often referred to as standby emergency treatment (SBET).
-This strategy asks the traveler to use a therapeutic dose of an appropriate antimalarial drug when the traveler has a significant fever accompanied by systemic illness, and then proceed to reliable medical care within 24 hours.
+This strategy asks the traveler to use a therapeutic dose of a prescribed antimalarial drug when the traveler has a fever accompanied by systemic illness, and then proceed to reliable medical care within 24 hours.
 The goal is to prevent death or severe malaria.
 Since most travelers at risk of malaria should be advised to use prophylactic medication, this strategy is usually discouraged and reserved for a specific type of traveler under certain defined circumstances (see Chapter 3, Malaria).